 The second major advance was the enunciation of the principle of axis traction by the French obstetrician Tarnier in 1877.
 Simply stated, the higher the station of the fetal head at forceps application, the more posterior the vector of initial traction should be.
 This concept is illustrated in Figure 23-2, which shows the need to gradually elevate the forceps handles as the head descends.
 As a teaching tool for this point, an American obstetrician, Arthur Bill, developed an axis traction device, which can be placed over the finger guards of most forceps (Fig. 23-3A).
 The instrument has a T-shaped handle, with a laterally placed indicator arrow and line (Fig. 23-3B).
 When the arrow points directly to the line, traction is along the path of least resistance.
 This device is a valuable training aid.
 For the neophyte, it shows the starting and finishing positions of the forceps handles and the arc that they transcribe as the head descends.

 The higher the fetal head, the more posterior is the initial direction of traction.
 Of equal importance, the vector of traction must change continuously as the head descends, becoming progressively more anterior.

 A. Bill axis traction device.
-The arms to the right ...
+The arms to the right attach to ...